Ilaveezha Poonchira: Tourism

 Ilaveezhapoonchira is an established destination for both domestic as well as foreign tourists.
 It is a hill station in bordering Idukki Kottayam district, Kerala, southern India.
 It is 3,200 feet above sea level and surrounded by lush green tea plantations and valleys.

-Mythology
+Legends related to Ilaveezha poonchira

-According to local mythology, the Pandava had a sojourn here during their life incognito.
+According to local Legends, the Pandava had a sojourn here during their life incognito.
 Their wife, Draupadi, came to bathe at a lake, which was present at that time.
 Some devas, bewitched by her beauty, tried to satisfy their voyeuristic itch.
 King of devas, Lord Indra, learned of the situation, and built screens or hills heaping flowers and prevented them from indulging in such a practice.
 And the pond thus became a dam isolated by floral hills.
 Since there were no trees around the bund, it was always free of leaves and so it was called Ila-veezha-poonchira.
 Some say that the name comes from the fact that it is always windy at the place and hence the leaves are carried away.